Last Updated on: 1st October 2023, 08:25 am

 As Animal Nutrition explains, the quality of the laying parrot’s diet will impact her eggs.

-If the parrot isn’t fed appropriately before laying, she may become egg-bound (called dystocia) or infertile, or the eggs may not hatch as the chicks lack strength.
+If the parrot isn’t fed appropriately before laying, she may become egg-bound (called dystocia) or infertile, or the eggs may not hatch because the chicks are weak.

-Once the parrot is ready to start laying eggs, provide optimal conditions for her to do so.
-That involves providing a clean environment devoid of stress and outside distractions.
+Once the parrot is ready to start laying eggs, provide optimal conditions for her.
+That involves providing a clean environment devoid of stress and external distractions.